cmu-phil/tetrad-fx/README.md

 Search menu to top-level finally, where searches are done now on the currently selected dataset.

-I am keeping a running to-do list here, which will be kept up to date:
+We are keeping a running to-do list here, which will be kept up to date:

 https://github.com/cmu-phil/tetrad-fx/blob/main/src/main/java/io/github/cmuphil/tetradfx/ui/ReadMe.md